Group Members

 Phone: +386 5 9099 701

-Role: Branka is a member of Wine Research Centre and an associate professor in the field of Food Technology.
+Role: Branka is a member of Wine Research Centre and a professor in the field of Food Technology.
 From September 2011 she has been appointed as a Dean of School for Viticulture and Enology at University of Nova Gorica.

 Research interests: Plant polyphenols in cherries, plums, olives, apples and grapes / The impact of different growing and storage techniques on polyphenol accumulation in fruits and grapes / Polyphenols, antioxidant potential of olive oil and wine making by products / Apple juice origin and frauds determination.